chuanli11/chuanli11.github.io/_posts/2020-02-03-neural-rendering.md

 #### Neural Networks as Sub-modules for MC Ray Tracing

 First, let’s see how neural networks can help as a sub-module that speeds up Monte Carlo ray tracing.
 As mentioned earlier, Monte Carlo ray tracing needs many samples to converge.
-And here is an example:

-the top left picture is the Monte Carlo ray tracing result using 1 sample per pixel, and it doubles from left to right each square.
-The computational cost also increases linearly with the number of samples, which motivates us to develop efficient rendering techniques at a reduced sample rate.
+You can find an concrete example here[^pathtracingsamplingvalues].

 I’d like to make a fuzzy analogy here.
 You probably have heard of AlphaGO, which uses a value network and a policy network to speed up the MC tree search: the value network takes the board position as its input, and outputs a scalar value that predicts the winning probability.
 In other words, the value network reduces the depth of the search.
 The policy network similarly also takes the board position as its input, but it outputs a probability distribution over the best moves to take.
 In other words, the policy network reduces the breadth of the search.